-Welcome to the opening page of the Military and Institutional Mental Health History Network (MIMHHN).
+Welcome to the opening page of the Military and Institutional Mental Health Research Network (MIMHRN).

 This network is designed to bring together academics, medical professionals, psychologists, military personnel, officials and specialists, to open discussions and share current research into Military and Institutional Mental Health.